arnaudagbo/platform/README.md

-# README
+# Social platform

-This README would normally document whatever steps are necessary to get the application up and running.
+I am building a social platform with ruby.

+I would be happy to hear everything I may change

-Things you may want to cover:
+Things to do:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* First i have to find a name